Vizsla Temperament & Personality Guide

 The Vizsla is known for being a high-energy sporting breed with a distinctive personality.
 Sporting breeds like the Vizsla are typically friendly, eager to please, and excellent with families.

-With a typical weight of 44-60 lbs and lifespan of 12-14 yrs, the Vizsla requires thoughtful care tailored to their specific breed characteristics.
+Plan on 44-60 lbs and 12-14 yrs of life with a Vizsla, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 The Vizsla's light shedding coat and high activity requirements tell only part of the story — their sporting heritage shapes everything from trainability to health risks.

 Living with Family

 The Vizsla's light shedding coat and high activity requirements tell only part of the story — their sporting heritage shapes everything from trainability to health risks.
-Vizslas with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Vizsla should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 - Size: medium (44-60 lbs)